piman-dev/ConsoleEmulatorMods/README.md

-# ConsoleEmulatorMods
+# Console Emulator Modifications
-Some small mods of console emulators
+This is a repository for some slightly modded builds of console emulators.